uofo/reverse-archaeology-content/prism.md

 - Chennel Mahabir-Smith

 **Reverse Archaeology**
+Usually, archaeologists dig into the ground to uncover the stories of the past.
+In Orange, we already have a hole in the ground where the highway runs through town.
+In the 1960s Interstate 280 was built for commuters, bisecting the small industrial city of Orange and undermining the connectivity of the whole.
+Led by Chistopher Matthews, Katherine McCaffery and Mike Malbrough, the team investigated what was there before and sought out what remains.
+Using oral history, ethnography, artist interventions and community engagement to understand the stories of I-280, revealed how communities thrived before its construction and documented what it will take for current residents to “plan to stay.

 **Hidden Treasures**
 Hidden Treasures of Our Orange is a multidimensional storytelling project, based in Orange, NJ.
 Sharing stories allows us to see how full the city is, recognize each other’s contributions and creates space to imagine the future.